An industry-led centre is dependent on effective arenas and processes for cooperation between the partners.

 NCCS regularly synergises with international efforts to meet common CCS challenges by strategically partnering with other major CCS research and innovation efforts globally.

 NCCS partners collaborate with institutions and organisations in countries both inside and outside the EU, including Australia, Canada, China, France, Germany, the Netherlands, South Africa, Switzerland, the UK and the USA.

-Active participation in organisations spearheading strategic CCS development across Europe is a priority for NCCS.
-In this way, NCCS and Norway can contribute to the agenda-setting of CCS.
+However, the EU represents the Centre’s most significant collaboration partner, and active participation in organisations spearheading strategic CCS development across Europe is a priority for NCCS.
+In this way, NCCS and Norway can contribute to setting the agenda for CCS.

 NCCS Mobility Program

 Researcher mobility can be a catalyst for innovation, networking, knowledge sharing, and dissemination between research institutions and partners that cannot be achieved as effectively remotely.
 The NCCS Mobility Program has the purpose of facilitating these activities.